SanMuHe/raspberrypi-setup/README.md

 Enter the password for the backup account when prompted.
 You can now access the USB Flash Drive on your Pi from any machine in your network with the username *backups* and the password *backups4ever*.

-## Appendix - Manually Creating a Firewall through iptables
+## Appendix - Creating a firewall by manually configuring `iptables` rules

-You also need to set up a firewall to limit and block unwanted inbound traffic to your Pi.
+If you don't want to use `ufw` as suggested in [Secure Raspberry Pi](#secure-raspberry-pi), you can set up your firewall by manually configuring the `iptables` rules.

 Check your Pi's default firewall rules by entering the following command: